 What Happens When Membranes Are Stripped

-According to the DiSaia reference, stripping the membranes is thought to release prostaglandins and perhaps other substances from the uterine lining and the cervix.
+According to the DiSaia reference, stripping your membranes is thought to release prostaglandins and perhaps other substances from the uterine lining and the cervix.
 As a result, the cervix softens, effaces (ripens), dilates, and labor starts.
 Labor will start sooner if the cervix is already ripe before membrane stripping.

 When Is Membrane Stripping Suggested?

+Why strip the membrane to induce labor?
 Membrane stripping might be recommended in the following situations:

 - You are past 39 to 40 weeks pregnant and your cervix is still firm, long, and closed